 On June 1, 2017, the monetary jurisdiction of the Provincial (small claims) Court was increased from $25,000 to $35,000.
 This guide describes a process which parties may use to require mediation of claims between $10,000 and $35,000.
 It is an optional process.
 However, when it is used, this process allows one party to compel the other parties to attend a mediation session to attempt to settle the case.

 The process is started with a document called a notice to mediate for claims between $10,000 and $35,000.
 The parties to the claim choose a mediator and share the cost of the mediation.
 If an agreement to settle the case is reached, the agreement can be filed with the court.

-Note: From time to time, the Ministry of Justice and the Provincial Court run pilot projects to explore ways to improve small claims court.
+Note: From time to time, the Ministry of Attorney General and the Provincial Court run pilot projects to explore ways to improve small claims court.
 If the registry where your case is filed is running a pilot project, it might not follow the process in this guide.
 You can find more information on pilot project processes or from your court registry.